arita37/MlClassification_models/README.md

 ### Perceptron:
 The most fundamental unit of a deep neural network is called an artificial neuron, which takes an input, processes it, passed it through an activation function like the Sigmoid, return the activated output.

+### Stochastic Gradient Descent (SGD):
+Stochastic gradient descent updates the weight parameters after evaluation the cost function after each sample.
+That is, rather than summing up the cost function results for all the sample then taking the mean, stochastic gradient descent (or SGD) updates the weights after every training sample is analysed